 - Work in your best interest

 Penobscot Federal Credit Union was chartered on January 2, 1968 by NCUA for the employees of the Old Town Mill.
 The Credit Union added several other employee groups over the years and in 1987 the Board of Directors requested a charter expansion.
 The NCUA granted their request, and the Community Chartered Credit Union was now able to serve a larger group.
 In June of 2002 the Credit Union was approved for a further charter expansion to include all of Penobscot County.
 In order to more accurately reflect the larger field of membership but still keep its origin, the organization's name was changed to: Penobscot County Federal Credit Union.
-In June of 2003 the Credit Union was approved for a "low-income designation" from NCUA.

 In an effort to provide our quality family style services to a larger geographic area the Credit Union opened its first branch in Bangor, Maine in November 2002.
 A second branch opened in West Enfield, Maine in September of 2003 to better serve the members in Northern Penobscot County.
 In June 2016, Penobscot County Federal Credit Union finalized its’ merger with Howland-Enfield Federal Credit Union, in which the combined credit unions began operating as PCFCU.
 As a result of the merger, the Credit Union relocated the West Enfield branch to Howland.

 In planning for the future, the boards of directors of The County FCU and Penobscot County FCU realized that a combined organization would bring much greater strength than each could provide on its own.
 The banking industry is always changing, and quite simply, the boards wanted to bring its members the best value from their credit unions and ensure that the credit unions continue to grow and thrive.
 The partnering of The County FCU and Penobscot County FCU provided the much-needed expansion in markets and products along with the financial strength to succeed.

 Some History of The County Federal Credit Union